-- Ferrets can’t digest lactose (a sugar found in dairy products such as milk and cheese) or carbohydrates (found in starchy foods such as rice, potato and bread) so it’s best to avoid food with these ingredients.
+- Ferrets can’t digest lactose (a sugar found in dairy products such as milk and cheese) or very high levels of carbohydrates (found in starchy foods such as potatoes and bread) so it’s best to avoid food with these ingredients.
 In addition, certain foods, including, grapes and raisins, are poisonous to ferrets.

 So, what’s the solution?
 The answer is to choose a ferret food that contains a carefully balanced mix of all the protein and supplements these small carnivores require to thrive.